s-albert/copy-text/README.md

 "Copy text" is a Visual Studio Code extension that offers more copy options: Copies text without colors, optionally adds metainfo like document name and date.

 ## Commands
-To copy text without colors
+To copy text without syntax highlighting
 * press `Ctrl+Shift+C`
-* or select 'Copy text without colors' from your context menu
+* or select 'Copy Without Syntax Highlighting' from your context menu
-* or select 'Copy text without colors' from command palette (F1)
+* or select 'Copy Without Syntax Highlighting' from command palette (F1)

 To copy text with metainfo
+* select 'Copy Text With Metainfo' from command palette (F1)

+To copy and append text to clipboard
-* select 'Copy text with metainfo' from command palette (F1)
+* select 'Copy Text and Append it to the Clipboard' from command palette (F1)
+* press `Ctrl+Shift+A`
+(If you like to copy more parts and paste them at once.)